E. E. Cummings: Final years

 In 1952, his alma mater, Harvard University, awarded Cummings an honorary seat as a guest professor.
 The Charles Eliot Norton Lectures he gave in 1952 and 1955 were later collected as i: six nonlectures.

 Cummings spent the last decade of his life traveling, fulfilling speaking engagements, and spending time at his summer home, Joy Farm, in Silver Lake, New Hampshire.
 He died of a stroke on September 3, 1962, at the age of 67 at Memorial Hospital in North Conway, New Hampshire.
 Cummings was buried at Forest Hills Cemetery in Boston, Massachusetts.
 At the time of his death, Cummings was recognized as the "second most widely read poet in the United States, after Robert Frost".

-Cummings' papers are held at the Houghton Library at Harvard University and the Harry Ransom Center at the University of Texas at Austin.
+Cummings's papers are held at the Houghton Library at Harvard University and the Harry Ransom Center at the University of Texas at Austin.

 Personal life

 Marriages

-Cummings was married briefly twice, first to Elaine Thayer, then to Anne Minnerly Barton.
-His longest relationship lasted more than three decades with Marion Morehouse.
+Cummings was married twice: first to Elaine Orr Thayer in 1924, then to Anne Minnerly Barton in 1929.
+His longest relationship, with Marion Morehouse, began in 1934, and lasted until his death.

-In 2020, it was revealed that in 1917, before his first marriage, Cummings had shared several passionate love letters with a Parisian prostitute, Marie Louise Lallemand.
-Despite Cummings' efforts, he was unable to find Lallemand upon his return to Paris after the front.
+In 1917, before his first marriage, Cummings shared several passionate love letters with a Parisian prostitute, Marie Louise Lallemand.
+Despite Cummings's efforts, he was unable to find Lallemand upon his return to Paris after serving at the front.

-Cummings' first marriage, to Elaine Orr, his cousin, began as a love affair in 1918 while she was still married to Scofield Thayer, one of Cummings' friends from Harvard.
-During this time he wrote a good deal of his erotic poetry.
-After divorcing Thayer, Orr married Cummings on March 19, 1924.
-The couple had a daughter together out of wedlock.
-However, the couple separated after two months of marriage and divorced less than nine months later.
+Cummings's relationship with Elaine Orr began as a love affair in 1918, while she was still married to Scofield Thayer, one of Cummings' friends from Harvard.
+During this time, he wrote a large portion of his erotic poetry.
+The couple had a daughter while Orr was still married to Thayer.
+After Orr divorced Thayer, Cummings and Orr married on March 19, 1924.
+Thayer had been registered on the child's birth certificate as the father, but Cummings legally adopted her after his marriage to Orr.
+Although his relationship with Orr stretched back several years, the marriage was brief.
+On a trip to Paris, Orr met and fell in love with the Irish nobleman, future politician, author, journalist, and former banker Frank MacDermot.
+The couple separated after two months of marriage and divorced less than nine months later.

-Cummings married his second wife Anne Minnerly Barton on May 1, 1929.
+Cummings married his second wife, Anne Minnerly Barton, on May 1, 1929.
 They separated three years later in 1932.
 That same year, Minnerly obtained a Mexican divorce; it was not officially recognized in the United States until August 1934.
 Anne died in 1970 aged 72.

-In 1934, after his separation from his second wife, Cummings met Marion Morehouse, a fashion model and photographer.
-Although it is not clear whether the two were ever formally married, Morehouse lived with Cummings until his death in 1962.
-She died on May 18, 1969, while living at 4 Patchin Place, Greenwich Village, New York City, where Cummings had resided since September 1924.
+In 1934, Cummings met Marion Morehouse, a fashion model and photographer.
+It is not clear whether the two were ever formally married.
+Morehouse lived with Cummings until his death in 1962 after suffering a stroke at his home in New Hampshire.
+He never regained consciousness after the stroke and died at the age of 67.
+Morehouse died on May 18, 1969, while living at 4 Patchin Place, Greenwich Village, New York City, where Cummings had resided since September 1924.